 She is the recipient of the National Association of Neonatal Therapists Clinical Excellence award in 2018, due to her clinical expertise and dedication to advancing the therapeutic interventions for NICU infants with cardiopulmonary conditions.

 "I cannot say enough of how helpful this information is.
 Holly is brilliant and I look forward to reviewing information presented and putting into practice." -OT

 "WOW!
 Holly was very knowledgeable and did a great job speaking and explaining.
 Good videos and hands on." -OT

 "If there were a higher rating than Excellent, I would give it to Holly.
 I valued the content and the manner in which her competence and character shined through the whole presentation.
 Thank you." -OT

 Phoenix, AZ 85016

 This course meets the criteria for 14.5 contact hours (1.45 CEUs).
-The AZ, GA, and PA Boards of Physical Therapy accept other state board approvals.
-Application has been made to the NJ Board of Physical Therapy and the TN Physical Therapy Association.
-TX PT Association accredited provider.
+The AZ Board of Physical Therapy accept other state boards approvals.

 Approved provider of continuing education by the American Occupational Therapy Association #3043, for 14.5 contact hours (1.45 CEUs) - Intermediate Level Occupational Therapy Process: Assessment, Intervention.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.